 Ur Smartmaker is no doubt one of the best channels that show you amazing mobile photography/videography tips.
 As most YouTubers do, this channel also tried various concepts before fixating on mobile shooting.
 Now, they share their work with many different creative ideas.
 They make it all very simple, yet so mind-blowing.
 All the tricks they try on their work are nothing too difficult, so it wouldn’t be a burden even if you are only a beginner.
 And apart from all the shooting processes, they also upload the editing tutorials as well.

 If you wish to entertain yourself in seconds or need some inspiration, you can always visit their Instagram account, where they upload short clips on their work and behind-the-scenes.
+And there is no need to fear about the gears, as their name puts it, they only use the smart gear that fits in their palms.
+They are all about mobile videography.

 3. Learn Online Video – Portable Filmschool